 what you can do

 FoSV’s position is that urban uses cannot be allowed to sprawl across the Rural Areas and the Agricultural Production District (APD) farmlands of King County.
-Retail and commercial buildings, traffic, parking lots, signage, and outdoor amplified sound and lighting for wine, beer and liquor tasting rooms and event centers, are urban uses that do not belong on APD farmland and in the Rural Areas.
+Retail and commercial buildings, traffic, parking lots, signage, and outdoor amplified sound and lighting for wine, beer and liquor remote tasting rooms and event centers, are urban uses that do not belong on APD farmland and in the Rural Areas.
 There is plenty of land for these businesses to operate legally inside of the Urban Areas in the surrounding cities of Woodinville, Redmond, Kirkland and Bothell.

 FoSV has set forth detailed changes to King County Beverage Ordinance 2018-0241 in order to eliminate aspects of the ordinance that are most detrimental to farms and rural residents.
-For the complete story, read the Rationale for Proposed Beverage Ordinance Changes that FoSV has submitted to the King County Council.
+For a more complete story, read the Rationale for Proposed Beverage Ordinance Changes that FoSV has submitted to the King County Council.